This Factsheet can also be downloaded as a PDF file: Rent Increases – Is my Increase Excessive

 To find the figures, the complete list of CPI figures for Canberra dwelling rents can be found in ABS CPI Downloads TABLE 9.
 CPI: Group, Sub-group and Expenditure Class, Index Numbers by Capital City the worksheet is – Index Numbers: Rents; Canberra.
 You then need to scroll down through all of the figures in the index until you reach “rents Canberra” (down to table (1129)

-Alternatively, the following link will search Google and display results for recent quarters: SEARCH »
+Alternatively, the following link will search Google and display the latest CPI quarter, as well as when the next release is expected: SEARCH »

 Explanation of Quarters